checkdigit/typescript-config/README.md

 }
 ```

 Note this configuration has `moduleResolution` set to `bundler`.
-This requires that you use the `builder` command
+This requires the use of the `builder` command
 to produce working code for deployment.
-However, for simply running Jest tests, this is not necessary if
-used in conjunction with [`@checkdigit/jest-config`](https://github.com/checkdigit/jest-config).

 ## License